sjohner/azurebootcamp.ch/content/sessions/index.md

 🙂 [MARCO GERBER](https://www.linkedin.com/in/marcogerber/) ⚡️ Senior Cloud Engineer @ scopewyse | Microsoft Azure & Foundry MVP
 🙂 [ALAIN SCHNEITER](https://www.linkedin.com/in/alain-schneiter/) ⚡️ Solutions Architect @ scopewyse | Microsoft Security MVP

-### <a name="krummenacher"></a> ⭐️ Reservations and Savings Plans: What Actually Works in Azure
+### <a name="krummenacher"></a> ⭐️ AI: The FinOps Folk's Best Friend and Worst Nightmare
-Reservations and Savings Plans look simple in theory.
-Buy commitment, save money.

-In real Azure environments, this quickly becomes messy.
-Changing VM sizes, platform standards, new regions, zone requirements, legacy SKUs, and project driven deployments make commitment planning far more complex than the portal suggests.

-This session is a practical deep dive into how Reservations and Savings Plans behave in the real world.
+AI is both a blessing and a curse for cloud cost management.

+The blessing: AI makes complex cost data finally accessible.
+It helps us find patterns, explain anomalies, and – done right – puts detailed cost insights into the hands of everyone in the organization, not just the FinOps team.
+That's a big deal, because visibility, transparency, and cost ownership remain the non-negotiable foundation of any real FinOps culture.

+The curse: AI costs themselves are growing fast, and most organizations are deliberately not putting the brakes on yet.
+Call it a gold rush, call it uncertainty – either way, AI spend is on track to overtake classic cloud spend in many environments and become the next big cost problem.

+This session is demo-heavy and shows real approaches, tools, and patterns being used in production today to tackle both sides – with honest commentary on what works, what doesn't, and where the trade-offs are.
-🙂 [ROLAND KRUMMENACHER](https://www.linkedin.com/in/rolandkrummenacher/) ⚡️ FinOps Expert @ SAMexpert | FinOps Certified Professional
+🙂 [ROLAND KRUMMENACHER](https://www.linkedin.com/in/rolandkrummenacher/) ⚡️ FinOps Expert @ WellArchitected.ch | FinOps Certified Professional

 ### <a name="baumgartner"></a> ⭐️ Terraforming ClickOps – Turning Portals into Pipelines